unkcpz/rsdos/README.md

 ## API discrepancy with legacy dos

-- useless `close()`, since rust manage drop after outof scope
+- useless `close()`, since rust manage drop after out of scope
-- some exceptions are quite redundent such as `FileeNotFoundError`, and `NotInitialized` Error which are take care by the anyhow to propogate up already.
+- some exceptions are quite redundent such as `FileNotFoundError`, and `NotInitialized` Error which are take care by the anyhow to propogate up already.
-- getter for `loose_prefix_len` and `pack_size_targer` is passing through `Config` in rsdos, no willing to support expose API to container.
+- getter for `loose_prefix_len` and `pack_size_target` is passing through `Config` in rsdos, no willing to support expose API to container.

+## Progress

+- [x] Init command
+- [x] Status command and test on large dos
+- [x] AddFiles and then can start prepare tests cases
+- [x] Prepare test using stream to loose and test on init/status/add-files
+- [x] Read APIs: has_objects, get_object_hash, get_folder, get_object_stream, get_objects_stream_and_meta, list_all_objects
+- [x] Container as an struct
+- [x] pyo3 bindings and get object iter bind
+- [x] 1st benchmark with python dos on loose read and write behaviors
+- [x] Pack write
+- [x] Pack read
+- [x] Solve HashWriter overhead by using reference instead of mem alloc for each entry visiting
+- [x] benchmark on packs read/write
+- [x] profiling on packs read (db?, io?) see flamegraph of `batch_packs_read.rs` and it shows db is the bottleneck.
+- [x] packs correctly on adding new packs file
+- [x] loose -> Pack
+- [x] benchmark on loose -> Pack without compress (more than 3x times faster)
+- [ ] API redesign to make it ergonamic and idiomatic Rust
+- [ ] compression
+- [ ] benchmark on pack with compress
+- [ ] Use `sled` as k-v DB backend which should have better performance than sqlite [#1](https://github.com/unkcpz/rsdos/pull/1)
+- [ ] `io_uring`
+- [ ] docs as library
+- [ ] optimize
+- [ ] validate
+- [ ] backup
+- [ ] benchmark on optimize/validate/backup ...
+- [ ] own rust benchmark on detail performance tuning.
+- [ ] Compress on adding to loose as git.
+Header definition required.
+- [ ] hide direct write to packs and shading with same loose structure
+- [ ] generic Container interface that can host data in online storage.
+- [ ] Add mutex to the pack write, panic when other thread is writing. (or io_uring take care of async?)
+- [ ] Make `Container` generic and natural to support online object storage.